Gobbler

 The Browser Bridge

-The hardest content to access is behind authentication—my NotebookLM research, internal documentation, web apps I’m logged into.
+The hardest content to access is behind authentication: research notebooks, internal documentation, and web apps a user is already authorized to use.
 Gobbler’s browser extension bridges this gap.

-The extension creates a WebSocket connection between my browser and Gobbler.
-My agents can extract content from pages I’m logged into, query my NotebookLM notebooks, even interact with other AI interfaces:
+The extension creates a WebSocket connection between the user’s browser and Gobbler.
+Agents can extract content from explicitly shared pages, query authorized notebooks, and interact with approved AI interfaces:

 gobbler browser extract # Extract current page